Easy Woodland Christmas Tablescape

 What I Ended Up Using on My Table

-This would have been the perfect tablescape for wood slice chargers but since I don’t have any (I need to get “Handy” on that) I used my white ceramic chargers, a plain white plate, and some winter forest salad plates that I found at World Market.
+This would have been the perfect tablescape for wood slice chargers but since I didn’t have any (I need to get “Handy” on that) I used my white ceramic chargers, a plain white dinner plate, and some winter forest salad plates that I found at World Market.

 I used my green gauze napkins that I’m just in love with and a simple knot instead of a napkin ring works really well.
-The casual drop-on-the-table look is exactly what I’m going for
+The casual drop-on-the-table look is exactly what I’m going for.
+Green plaid napkins would also have worked beautifully with this theme.
+I need to keep my eye out for some at a thrift store or yard sale to add to my collection.

-I used my fancy silver since it wasn’t too long ago that it had been polished.
+Since it wasn’t too long ago that it had been polished, I used my fancy silverware

 The Centerpiece